laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 The light controller pre-defined a few global variables, accessible by all light programs:

-- **aux, aux2, aux3**
+- **aux, aux2, aux3, aux4, aux5, aux6**

-    This variable reflects the state of the CH3 (AUX), AUX2 and AUX3 inputs respectively.
+    This variable reflects the state of the CH3 (AUX), AUX2 to AUX6 inputs respectively.
 The range is from -100 ..
 0 .. +100.
+AUX4, AUX5 and AUX6 are only available when using i-Bus or S.Bus.

 - **ch3-pin**